This course offers students a broad engineering experience designed to suit the current needs for Electrical and Electronic Engineering.

 Students are required to undertake an individual project during the final year of the course.
 Its purpose is to provide an experience of developing a software/hardware/engineering solution to a real-world problem.
 This work combines skills and knowledge acquired previously on the course with those acquired during the project.
 In particular, students will have an opportunity to

 This module is designed to reinforce and further develop a student's digital design and implementation skills.
-It is presented via lectures, tutorials, seminars and practicals and is assessed using both continuous assessment and formal written examination methods.
+It is presented via lectures, tutorials, seminars and practicals and is assessed using continuous assessment methods.

 This module provides students with a graduate level understanding of semiconductor materials and microelectronics circuit performance.
 Additionally students will be analytically proficient in microelectronic circuit analysis techniques and be able to produce design equations for temperature stability of these circuits.
 The module will teach the concept of interconnect delay and noise using models of delay lines circuit noise.
 All teaching material will be supported with lab simulations.